 How Much will it Cost to Rent a Scooter in Bali?

 It really depends on how long you’re wanting to rent.
 Obviously, the longer the rental period the cheaper it will be.
 However, it is incredibly cheap in comparison with other places in the world.
 I rented a scooter in Legian for 700,000 Rupiah (65USD) for one month.
 Basically 2USD a day.

 So essentially, these should be your bargaining points for a scooter.
 If you pay more, you’ve paid too much:

-What Happens if I get in an Accident?
+What Happens if I get in a Scooter Accident in Bali?

 Well, it really depends on the severity of the accident and what happened.
 If there is damage to your bike, you will have to pay for the repairs, as will surely be a part of your agreement with the rental agent.
 If you damage anyone else’s property, you will likely also have to pay for their damage.
-Most of these negotiations are handled between the two parties, and sometimes involve the police.
-Just be warned, as a tourist, you will always get the short end of the stick, so be careful.
+These negotiations are handled between the two parties, and sometimes involve the police.
+Be warned, as a tourist, you will always get the short end of the stick, so be careful.

-Fuel is cheap, and driving a scooter means you wont spend much either.
+Fuel is cheap, and so your Bali scooter rental means you wont spend much either.
 On the street, 1 liter bottles of fuel sell for 7,000Rupiah which is about 0.60 USD, it is slightly less if you buy it from a fuel station.
 4 Liters of fuel should last you about 150km or so, depending on the terrain.
 The price for fuel at gas stations is about the same.